scottshipman/proficientairllc/wp/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.6.4 - 21 July 2016 =
+* More settings and customizability for Headline widget.
+* Added FitText to Headline and Hero Image widgets.
+* Fixed Pixabay image importing.

 = 1.6.3 - 19 July 2016 =
 * Added image search functionality to media field.